kiegroup/jbpm-dashboard/jbpm-dashboard-mock-data/README.md

 Mock data for the jBPM Dashboard
 =================================

-After installing the BPMS product (kie-wb and jbpm-dashboard) the Process dashboard is empty since there is no process instances created yet.
-Next up, a pretty simple mechanism to populate such dashboard with mock data it's described.
+After installing the BPMS product (kie-wb and jbpm-dashboard web apps) the Process dashboard is empty since there is no process instances created yet.
+Next up, a pretty simple mechanism to populate such dashboard with mock data is described.
 The mechanism is only intended for demo purposes as a quick way to fill the dashboard indicators with full data charts.

-1. First ensure the app server is stopped and the Dashbuilder database is clean an empty (no tables created yet).
+1. First of all, ensure the app server is stopped and the Dashbuilder database is clean an empty (no tables created yet).

         In a default EAP installation the H2 in-memory database is destroyed every time you shutdown the server.
         So nothing extra to do in this case.

-2. Copy this file to the following directory **WEB-INF/etc/sql** under the dashbuilder WAR deployment structure.
+2. Copy the file <code>1000_jbpm_demo_h2.sql</code> under the following dashbuilder WAR's folder <code>WEB-INF/etc/sql</code>

-        You have to deploy the war file first but not execute it until the file mentioned is copied.
+        You have to deploy the WAR first but not execute it until that file is copied.

 3. Start the app. server.
 This script will be executed automatically.